TEGTO/SEM2-OOP-Lab-1--2023-/README.md

  The documentation in the **main** folder is made for after (refactoring) version of the project.
 Made by Doxygen.

  The glossary located in the **main** folder.
-This is word document in Ukrainian that describes all terms that used in the diagrams.
+This is pdf document in Ukrainian that describes all terms that used in the diagrams.

  The diagrams in folder **1b** describe the gmail service.

- The Word document in the **1c** folder is the answers to questions about the digrams of another student.
+ The pdf document in the **1c** folder is the answers to questions about the digrams of another student.

- The Word document in folder **1d** is the answers to questions about app for UML diagrams.
+ The pdf document in folder **1d** is the answers to questions about app for UML diagrams.

  The use case diagram in the **1e** folder describes a film-story about a post-apocalyptic life of one person.